Meniscus tear: traumatic or degenerative?

 • Restoration of mobility

-• Building up the stabilizing muscles
+• Building up the stabilizing musculature

 • Elevation: Supports the reduction of swelling.

-👉 When conservative therapy is appropriate:
+👉 When conservative therapy is useful:

 • Degenerative meniscus tear without blockage or instability